gabriella-harrison25/Maths_by_Computer_Python_Code_Samples/Machine-Learning-Project/README.md

 - K-Means Clustering

 ## Files:
-*Machine_Learning_Project.ipynb* - The entire project in one file, as it was formatted for official submission.
+*Machine_Learning_Project.ipynb* - The entire Python project in one file, as it was formatted for official submission.
+*Machine Learning Project Presentation.pdf* - The final presentation given to lecturers and fellow students.